lbaptista95/EscapeRoom/README.md

 # EscapeRoom

-To run this project, go to "EscapeRoom/Builds/EscapeRoom v.10" and execute the .exe file with the name of the project
+To run this project, go to "EscapeRoom/Builds/EscapeRoom v.10.zip", unzip it and execute the .exe file with the name of the project

 *** ESCAPE ROOM SOLUTION ***